-2. The Next Gen will attend a church that proves love by its actions.
+2. The next generation will attend a church that proves love by its actions.

 In our “everyone gets a trophy” culture, young people are used to being told that they are loved, but they see very little actual evidence of that love.

-3. The Next Gen will attend a church that speaks their “language.”
+3. The next generation will attend a church that speaks their language.

 Young people communicate in a variety of ways, but adults often misunderstand their love of music and technology.

-Young people love music, which is why TikTok has gone crazy.
-Young people communicate with music.
-They use lyrics for their Instagram status and text messages.
-They use music to communicate their feelings.
-Though they generally like music that is more upbeat than most adults, what is more important to them is the meaning behind the words.
+Young people typically love music.
+They use lyrics for their social media posts and text messages.
+They use music to communicate their feelings and thoughts.
+Though they generally like music that is upbeat, what is more important to them is the meaning behind the words.
 They look to music to shape their philosophy and ideas about life.
-They want the words to describe their perceived “experience” with the world around them.
+They want the words to describe their perceived experience with the world around them.

 How does this impact music in the church?

-4. The Next Gen will attend a church that lets them be involved in leading.
+4. The next generation will attend a church that lets them be involved in leading.

 Young people are not interested in just sitting in the back pew and watching.

-5. The Next Gen will attend a church that makes sermons and Bible studies relevant to their real-life experience.
+5. The next generation will attend a church that makes sermons and Bible studies relevant to their real-life experience.